 I buy travel vouchers from several different websites.
 There don’t seem to be as many deals for Kolkata but among the sites I use, Klook and Get Your Guide have the most.

 If you’re looking for vouchers on things like airport transfers, pocket wifi rental, tours, and fast track tickets, then you may want to check out Klook and Get Your Guide for a list of deals in Kolkata.
 Even if I don’t buy anything, it’s always fun to look just to see what’s available.
 I often learn about attractions and activities I didn’t know about before.

 Whether or not to get travel insurance is something we consider before every trip.
 If we plan on doing anything physical, anything that might cause us injury, then we’ll definitely get it.
 But if all we’ll be doing is eating in a city like Hong Kong for a couple of days, then we probably won’t.
 Our credit cards give us free basic travel insurance anyway.

-Whenever we need travel insurance, we buy it from either World Nomads or SafetyWing.
-They’re both trusted travel medical insurance providers used by many long-term travelers.
-Check out my article on why we buy travel insurance for a closer look at the two.
-You can follow the links to get a free quote from World Nomads or SafetyWing.
+Whenever we need travel insurance, we buy it from SafetyWing.
+They’re a popular travel insurance provider used by many long-term travelers.
+You can follow the link to get a free quote from SafetyWing.